arungatla/arungatla/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Web Development and Machine Learning.
+- 🌱 I’m currently a Software Engineer.
 - 👯 I’m looking to collaborate Web Apps and ML.
-- 🤔 I’m looking for help with React Projects and ML projects.
+- 🤔 I’m looking for help with React,Angular,NextJs Projects and ML projects.
 - 💬 Ask me about Tech Related Stuffs.
-- 📫 How to reach me: Instagram: @iamarungatla
+- 📫 How to reach me: Instagram: @arungatladev